 Differences Between Trademarks and Domain Names

-1. Do I file for a domain name with the local patent and trademark office?
+1. Do I file a domain name application with the local patent and trademark office?

-No, you file a domain name application with a registrar accredited with the Internet Corporation for Assigned Names and Numbers (ICANN).
-A worldwide listing of companies currently accredited and operational can be found on the ICANN website
+No. You file an application to register a domain name with a registrar accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).
+A worldwide directory of ICANN-accredited domain name registrars and registrar contact information are available on the ICANN website.

-For information on filing a trademark with a local patent and trademark office, see Filing a Trademark Application in the United States
+Filing a Trademark Application in the United States Fact Sheet

-and Filing for a Trademark Outside of the United States
+Filing a Trademark Application Outside the United States Fact Sheet

 2. If I have a trademark, do I have a domain name?

-No, a trademark is not the same thing as a domain name.
-A trademark identifies goods or services from a particular source, or of a defined quality.
-If a trademark owner would like to use its trademark as its domain name, the owner must apply for a domain name registration with an ICANN-accredited registrar.
+No. A trademark is not the same thing as a domain name.
+A trademark identifies goods or services from a particular source or of a defined quality.
+If a trademark owner would like to use its trademark as its domain name, the owner must purchase the domain name registration from an ICANN-accredited registrar.

 3. If I have a domain name, do I have a trademark?

 Not necessarily.
 A domain name in and of itself is not the same thing as a trademark.
-Use of a domain name merely as an informational part of the domain holder's Internet address does not qualify as trademark use.
-Examples of a domain name used only as an Internet address include a domain name that only displays in the Internet address bar, a domain name that merely redirects website traffic to another website, a domain name used in close proximity to language referring to the domain name as an address or a domain name displayed merely as part of the contact information for the domain name owner.
+Use of a domain name merely as an informational part of the domain name holder’s Internet address does not qualify as trademark use.
+Following are examples of a domain name used only as an Internet address:

-To qualify as a trademark or service mark, the domain name must function as a mark; that is, it must serve as an indicator of source and not merely as an informational part of an Internet Web address.
-If the domain name functions separately as an indicator of source, the domain name may be registered with the appropriate trademark office as a trademark or service mark.
-For example, a domain name that is displayed prominently and frequently on a webpage itself might function as a trademark.
+To qualify as a trademark or service mark, the domain name must function as a mark; that is, it must serve as an indicator of source and not merely as an informational part of an Internet address.
+If the domain name functions separately as an indicator of source, it may be registered with the appropriate trademark office as a trademark or service mark.
+For example, a domain name that is displayed prominently and frequently on a webpage might function as a trademark.

-Key in determining if use of a domain name rises to the level of a trademark usage is whether it is viewed by consumers as a symbol of origin separate and apart from anything else.
+A key factor in determining whether the use of a domain name rises to the level of trademark use is whether consumers view the domain name as a symbol of origin separate and apart from anything else.

 4. Does a domain name expire?

-Yes, it does.
-The date will depend on the agreed upon term of registration between the domain name registrant and registrar.
-A domain name registrant can renew the registration if he or she so desires.
+Yes.
+The expiration date will depend on the contractually agreed-upon term of registration between the domain name registrant and the registrar.
+A domain name registrant can renew the registration if it so desires.

 Similarly, if a trademark is not renewed before the due date, the registration expires.
-For more information on trademark renewal, see Maintenance and Renewal
+See Maintenance and Renewal Fact Sheet.

 Topic Portal: Internet